qbart/ifirma/README.md

     quantity = 1
     unit     = "szt"
     gtu      = "12" # one of ["01",...,"12"] or "BRAK" - this parameter is optional
+    vat      = 0.23
   }

-}
+  comment = "Optional comment at the bottom of the invoice" }

 invoice "invoice_ID2" {